-For containerships and for the outgoing voyages from EU to the US, there has been a total recovery of the traffic with a 0.6% variation in 2021 (compared with 2019) of the number of port calls from Europe to US.
-Vehicle carriers are still very affected in terms of number of port calls with an -86.8% decrease.
+For containerships and for the outgoing voyages from EU to the US, there has been a reduction of -18% of the number of port calls from Europe to US (compared with 2019).
+Vehicle carriers are still very affected in terms of number of port calls with an -44.3% decrease.
 To note that the number of calls for this type of ships are very low and therefore prone to significant fluctuations.

-From US to Europe both vehicle carriers and containerships show significant decreases in their port call activity in 2021 compared with 2019 of -80.0% and -56.7% respectively.
+From US to Europe both vehicle carriers and containerships show significant decreases in their port call activity in 2021 compared with 2019 of -75.2% and -54.5% respectively.